SofiaChar/valohai-metrics-aggregator/README.md

 Ensure that you have set the following environment variable in Valohai:

-- **VALOHAI_API_TOKEN:** _(you can choose another name - don’t forget to change it in the code)_
+**VALOHAI_API_TOKEN:** _(you can choose another name - don’t forget to change it in the code)_
+  - Create Valohai token
      - Go to your profile -> Authentication -> Manage Tokens -> Generate New Token -> Save it.
   - Add the generated token as an environment variable in Valohai.
-You can add environment variables in a couple of ways in Valohai.
+Either:
     - Add the environment variable when creating an execution from the UI (Create Execution -> Environment Variables).
 The env variable are only available in the execution where it was created.
     - Add the project environment variable (Project Settings -> "Environment Variables" tab -> Check "Secret" checkbox).
 In this case, the env variable will be available for all executions of the project.